martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   above-referenced specifications for details), but they are not relevant to this specification.

-2. An "internationalized domain name", i.e., a DNS domain name that conforms to the overall form of a domain name (informally, dot-separated letter-digit-hyphen labels) but includes at least one label containing appropriately encoded Unicode code points outside
+2. An "internationalized domain name," i.e., a DNS domain name that conforms to the overall form of a domain name (informally, dot-separated letter-digit-hyphen labels) but includes at least one label containing appropriately encoded Unicode code points outside